Robbie Peralta: Post-UFC career

 After being released from the UFC, Peralta signed with World Series of Fighting and made his promotional debut at WSOF 26 on December 18, 2015.
 He lost the bout via second-round technical knockout.

 He then faced Alan Omer at Brave CF 4 on March 31, 2017.
 He lost the bout via third-round submission.

 Peralta then headlined California Cage Wars 1 event against Shad Smith on September 3, 2017.
 He won the bout via unanimous decision.

 Peralta was scheduled to face Aaron Wetherspoon at KOTC: Under Siege on May 4, 2018.
 However, the bout was cancelled due to an unknown reason.

 He then signed with Bellator MMA and faced Juan Archuleta at Bellator 201 on June 29, 2018.
 He lost the fight via third-round knockout.

 Bare-knuckle boxing

 After his sole bout in Bellator, Peralta took a bare-knuckle bout at a WBKFF event against Jay Cucciniello on November 9, 2018.
 He won the bout via unanimous decision.

 He then signed with BKFC and made his promotional debut against Peter Petties at BKFC Fight Night: Tampa on December 9, 2021.
 He won the bout via unanimous decision.

+On June 11, 2022, he fought Martin Brown at BKFC Fight Night: Jackson 2 and won by split decision.

+On February 2, 2024, Peralta faced Bryce Henry at BKFC 57 and experienced his first bare-knuckle boxing loss.

+Peralta faced JorDan Christensen on January 18, 2025 at BKFC Fight Night: Pechanga.
+He won the fight by unanimous decision.

+Peralta faced Bryan Duran on July 12, 2025 at BKFC 78.
+The bout ended in a majority draw with a judge's 48-47 score going to Peralta.